Hassanal Bolkiah: Early reign

-Hassanal Bolkiah continued to receive advice from his father on all significant decisions because of his youth and lack of expertise in state administration matters.
+Hassanal Bolkiah was advised by his father on all significant decisions because of his youth and lack of expertise in state administration matters.
 When he gave a speech at his coronation, he clarified this problem.
-Despite his previous denials that he would not be involved in politics, the directive indicates that Hassanal Bolkiah still retains the ability to influence the politics of Brunei.
-His father's participation strengthens the case for the royal family's stability because of the "power behind the throne."
-Under the 1959 Constitution of Brunei, the Sultan is the head of state with full executive authority, which is strengthed by an emergency proclamation imposed since the 1962 Brunei revolt.
+Despite previously affirming that he would not be involved in politics, the directive indicated that the Sultan still retained the ability to influence the politics of Brunei.
+His father's participation strengthened the case for the royal family's stability because of the "power behind the throne."
+Under the 1959 Constitution of Brunei, the Sultan is the head of state with full executive authority, a position strengthened by an emergency proclamation imposed since the 1962 Brunei revolt.

-The British government's demand for Brunei to become an independent parliamentary democracy conflicted with Sultan Hassanal Bolkiah and his father's preference for maintaining the monarchical political structure.
-They were concerned about Brunei's security and defence capabilities, feeling the nation was not ready for independence from British protection.
+The British government's demand for Brunei to become an independent parliamentary democracy conflicted with Hassanal Bolkiah's and his father's preference for maintaining the monarchical political structure.
+They were concerned about Brunei's security and defence capabilities and assessed the nation was not ready for independence from British protection.
 During visits by Malcolm MacDonald in January 1968 and George Thomson in April 1968, the Sultan and his father expressed their worries about the consequences of a British military withdrawal from the Far East.

-A delegation led by Hassanal Bolkiah traveled to London to discuss Brunei's political future.
+A delegation led by Hassanal Bolkiah travelled to London to discuss Brunei's political future.
 From 19 September to 26 October 1968, the delegation held negotiations with British officials, focusing on the stationing of Gurkha troops and the provisions of the 1959 Agreement concerning Brunei's security clause and British responsibility for its foreign affairs, both set to expire in November 1970.
 Despite the fact that the first round of negotiations did not result in a change of heart from the British regarding Brunei, he remained optimistic and pursued more talks.

 Between May and December 1969, Hassanal Bolkiah made three journeys to London in an attempt to establish contact with the British government; however, these travels were unsuccessful.
 The British government persisted in pushing for the removal of all military troops, including those stationed in Brunei.
-On 14 November 1969, the Sultan traveled to London to resume talks with Malcolm Shepherd and Michael Stewart.
+On 14 November 1969, the Sultan travelled to London to resume talks with Malcolm Shepherd and Michael Stewart.
 Accompanied by Prince Mohamed Bolkiah and other officials.
 Despite these efforts, the British Labour Party government persisted in its resolve to cede sovereignty of Brunei.